 Sooty creates dark-to-black clouding or dappling on the body, most commonly descending from the top line, but can also originate from the points.

 Dun creates a brassy tone or brown tone over the base coat and frequently creates stripes around the knees, dorsal stripes down the back, sometimes with faint stripes on the shoulder, and sometimes even faint ‘lacing’ on the forehead and tail.

 Grey – nG or GG

 A phae with a grey coat grows pale with age.
 It may result in fleabites or dappling.
-The expression of grey changes throughout a phae’s life, and eventually turns them completely white.
+The expression of grey changes throughout a phae’s life, and usually turns them completely white.
 As long as the phae are 50% or so lighter than their base coat coloring over about 80% of their body will count as ‘greyed out’.

 Single Cream – nCr

 Single cream Lightens the coat of bay, seal bay, wild bay, and chestnut based phaea to a yellowy cream color.
 Black based phaea have a slightly more chocolatey brown coat color.

 Double cream significantly lightens all coat colors to pale, milky-white to soft tan, depending on their base genetics.
 Sometimes, it can be as pale as almost white, but should have some visual distinction from white.